 Once considered the affordable option close to the city, Marrickville property prices now average $1 million.
 This change in the area has caused a shift in the demographics of the area.
 In 2014, Mayor Jo Haylen addressed the changes in the area, conceding that “our traditional diversity is diminishing.”

-The ethnic communities that make Marrickville unique (Greek, Vietnamese) move to other areas, the businesses that service those communities suffer.
-Those businesses once fetishized are being pushed out to make way for cafes and restaurants who want to maximize on those residents to scared to go into local stores with a Food Safari guide.
+The ethnic communities that make Marrickville unique (Greek, Vietnamese) move to other areas, and the businesses that service those communities suffer.
+Those businesses once fetishized are being pushed out to make way for cafes and restaurants that want to maximise on those residents too scared to go into local stores without a Food Safari guide.

 The Marrickville program looks at the last stages of the clash between the old and new Marrickville.
-We look at new café, Cornersmith and the vandalism it experienced when it opened.
-As well as talking to our local Federal member Anthony Alabanese.
+We look at new café Cornersmith and the vandalism it experienced when it opened, as well as talk to our local Federal member Anthony Alabanese.